HugoChenel/hugochenel.github.io/_pages/Athleticism.md

 ---

 In developing my training philosophy, I was influenced by some of the most respected names in athletic performance and human optimization: *Ben Greenfield*, *Dr. Andy Galpin*, *Mark Bell*, *Dr. Peter Attia*, *Dr. Andrew Huberman*, *Ben Patrick*, *Dr. Kelly Starrett* and *Pavel Tsatsouline*.
-Their different visions have shaped my training programs, progressively orienting myself toward **weightlifting**, **gymnastics**, **CrossFit** and **running**, participating in endurance events like *Hyrox*.
+Their different visions have shaped my training programs, progressively orienting myself toward **weightlifting**, **gymnastics**, and **running**, participating in **Hyrox** and **CrossFit** events.
 I try to fully develop myself as a hybrid athlete across strength, endurance and explosiveness.
 All my **personal records** and **competition results** are tracked, serving as benchmarks to evaluate my progress.
 Regular assessments help fine-tune my approach.

 What follows is an overview of my benchmark, fitness competition results and training components.
 Each one of these components plays a specific role in improving strength, power or endurance, supporting a long-term vision of peak athletic performance.